 Talking with your partner is also key for anal sex.
 It helps to check in often to make sure they’re comfortable, relaxed, and enjoying themselves.
 It’s also great to ask if they need more lube!

 What kind of lube should I use for anal sex?

 Silicon-based or water-based lubes work well for anal sex.
 Oil-based lubes like Vaseline, lotions, and cooking oils can degrade condoms, so these are not recommended.

 Some people prefer silicon-based lubes because they don’t dry out.
-They can sometimes be harder to find, but you can get them at most sex shops or through programs like Kontak (see below).
-But they can be thinner, more expensive, and can leave stains on your sheets.
+They can sometimes be harder to find, but you can get them at most sex shops.
+They can be thinner, more expensive and might leave stains on your sheets.
 If you’re worried about stains, you can put a towel down on your bed.

 Water-based lubes tend to be thicker, and you need to use more of it than you would with silicon-based lube.
 You can also mix silicone and water-based lubes until you find a consistency that works for you.

 One thing to keep in mind is that silicon-based lubes can melt silicon sex toys.
 So if you’re using a silicone toy, it’s best to have water-based lube on hand too.